A2D: Any-Order, Any-Step Safety Alignment for Diffusion Language Models: Experiments

 \subsection{Experimental Results}

 \paragraph{Overall Evaluation.} As shown in~\Cref{tab:main_results}, \method consistently reduces harmful outputs across all attack types, outperforming all baselines across various dLLMs while preserving model capability.
-For example, \method reduces average ASR to 9.0\% on LLaDA-1.5 and 2.8\% on Dream, whereas all other methods remain above 45\% and 20\%, respectively.
+For example, \method reduces average ASR to {9.1}\% on LLaDA-1.5 and 2.8\% on Dream, whereas all other methods remain above 45\% and 20\%, respectively.
 Notably, it brings the ASR of both Prefilling and DIJA close to zero.
-For DIJA specifically, it achieves 1.3\% on LLaDA, 3.8\% on LLaDA-1.5, and 0.0\% on Dream, demonstrating \textit{deep alignment} that persists even under partially prefilled completions.
+For DIJA specifically, it achieves 1.3\% on LLaDA, {3.5}\% on LLaDA-1.5, and 0.0\% on Dream, demonstrating \textit{deep alignment} that persists even under partially prefilled completions.
+While there is a slight decrease in general and math performance (often referred to as alignment tax), A2D still outperforms most other methods, remains close to the original model, and delivers substantially stronger safety.
 A complete breakdown of capability metrics can be found in~\Cref{tab:full_main_results}.

 \paragraph{\method ensures robust any-step defense.} To further analyze this \textit{deep alignment} behavior, we apply per-token KL analysis setup introduced in \Cref{sec:vulnerability}.
 As shown in~\Cref{fig:kl_sama}, \method-aligned model exhibits large KL divergence from base models even as generation progresses, indicating that it can reject harmful outputs even when some unsafe spans have already been generated or filled.
 This deep alignment persists across left-to-right, confidence-based, and random decoding strategies, highlighting that \method achieves robust alignment across diverse decoding strategies.
 The effect stems from \method's token-level rejection increasing the probability of \texttt{[EOS]} at all positions whenever prompts or generated tokens are harmful, thereby enforcing token-level suppression of unsafe content.